VGRO is one of the best growth ETFs in Canada.

 You can start with $20 if you really wanted to since you’re not paying fees on buying the ETFs with Questrade, but you’ll pay commission fees if you’re selling them.

-As I’ve been saying this throughout the post, VGRO is really good for your investments – Be it in your TFSA’s, RRSP’s or brokerage.
+As I’ve been saying throughout the post, VGRO is really good for your investments – Be it in your TFSA’s, RRSP’s or brokerage.
 The kind of returns seen here are really good, also the overall objective of this ETF is robust with 75% of large-cap US and Canadian stocks.

 Also, we saw that VGRO is globally diversified across multiple asset types and markets.
 If you are looking at growth ETFs alone, you might also want to consider ETFs like ZSP or VFV which actively tracks the US S&P 500 Index.
 ZSP especially is extremely volatile and the returns since inception are very good.